4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

         degrees=True,
     )

-To be able to interpret the grid directions and values, we need some information about the 'wave convention'.
+To be able to interpret the (wave) directions and values that are associated with a grid, we need some information about the 'wave convention' that is used.
 Two boolean parameters are needed:

 *clockwise*
     Describes the direction of positive rotation.